 Why Choose The Cole Eye Institute

-Cole Eye Institute is among the world’s most advanced eye centers, and No. 9 in the U.S. and best in Ohio by U.S. News & World Report.
+Cole Eye Institute is among the world’s most advanced eye centers.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
 Our retina team has some of the best clinical outcomes in the field, and is passionate about leading the way in research and innovation for retinal diseases.Learn More